Huvishka: Coinage and statuary

 The coinage of Huvishka is characterized by a great variety of designs and the large quantity of gold coins that were minted: more gold coins from Huvishka are known than from all other Kushan rulers combined.
 The locations of his mints were mainly in Balkh and Peshawar, with smaller mints in Kashmir and Mathura.

 One of the great remaining puzzles of Huvishka's reign is the devaluation of his coinage.
-Early in his reign the copper coinage plunged in weight from a standard of 16g to about 10-11g.
+Early in his reign the copper coinage plunged in weight from a standard of 16g to about 10–11g.
 The quality and weight then continued to decline throughout the reign until at the start of the reign of Vasudeva the standard coin (a tetradrachm) weighed only 9g.
 The devaluation led to a massive production of imitations, and an economic demand for the older, pre-devaluation coins in the Gangetic valley.
-However, the motivation (and even some of the details) of this devaluation are still unknown.
+However, the motivation and some of the details of this devaluation are still unknown.